 This growth in instructional best practices is evident among our teachers, but also among our leaders.
 Our school principals and assistant principals are much better equipped today than ever before in observing teachers, providing meaningful feedback, reviewing academic data, and making instructional decisions around facilities, scheduling, hiring, and professional development.
 We have a long way to go (we always do), but don’t ever buy into the notion that we have not made some significant strides.
 That is why the industry may be ready to go all in.

-Working with their business partners, district curriculum teams will have to agree on which of these new-century skills and competencies we want our students to master, and that work can begin right now.
+Working with their business partners, district curriculum teams must agree on which of these new-century skills and competencies we want our students to master, and that work can begin right now.
 No matter what we decide, our curricula and lessons must keep pace with these changes.

 Student work must become more personalized and outcomes must move beyond the current definition of achievement as those things measured on standardized assessments.
 In the new century, achievement will be characterized to a greater degree by the academic skills required to thrive in the real world, along with a blend of social constructs like pride, agility, and even dignity.